Clarilab/guide/quickstart.md

 ![leftbar_new](assets/quickstart/leftbar_new.png)

 Under „New Records“ you will find all unfinished KYC-Processes.
 Apart from the name of the respective company you can also find the date on which the process was begun as well as its automatically calculated KYC Risk Rating.

-With the help of the panels on top you can get a sorting of the ongoing processes.

-You can sort between:

-XXX
-(Insight into „All Cases“ only possible as admin, if not every user in your company is authorized to do so.)
+(Insight into „All Cases“ is only possible as admin, if not every user in your company is authorized to do so.)

-You can also look for a specific case using the search bar.
+You can also look for a specific case using the search bar or by applying the filter provided under "Status".

 By clicking on a record, you can find its respective overview.